-The University of Washington has many existing strengths in a wide array of environmental fields.
+The University of Washington has many existing strengths in a wide array of environmental fields with many complementary research objectives and tools, educational goals, and external stakeholders.
 Yet these strengths are distributed across units that operate independently and without an overarching strategy or coordinated investment.
-The proposed College of the Environment brings together a critical mass of the academic disciplines that are involved in environmental research and education at the UW into a single organization while embedding a central institute to foster innovative collaboration and partnerships from the very beginning of the research design process.
+The proposed College of the Environment would bring together a critical mass of the academic disciplines that are involved in environmental research and education at the UW into a single overarching organization so that resources are better leveraged, faculty and students have more opportunities and resources for interdisciplinary collaborations and interaction, and the university is identified by students and external partners as a leader across the broad field of the environment.
+In addition, the College would become home to a central institute that fosters innovative collaboration and partnerships from the very beginning of the research design process.